sbtron/glTF/specification/2.0/README.md

 <br>
 *&alpha;* = `roughness ^ 2`

 All implementations should use the same calculations for the BRDF inputs.
 Implementations of the BRDF itself can vary based on device performance and resource constraints.
-See [Appendix C](#appendix-c-brdf-implementation) for more details on the BRDF calculations.
+See [Appendix B](#appendix-b-brdf-implementation) for more details on the BRDF calculations.

 ### Additional Maps